DOSull/Spatial-Analysis-and-Modelling/labs/spatial-autocorrelation/assignment-spatial-autocorrelation.md

-#### GISC 422 T1 2021
+#### GISC 422 T2 2023
 # **Assignment 2** Spatial autocorrelation in R and/or GeoDa
 This assignment walks you through applying spatial autocorrelation measures, specifically Moran's index of spatial autocorrelation in both its local and global forms.

-These instructions show how these analyses can be performed in *R*, although many of you may prefer to complete the assignment using *GeoDa* which is installed on the lab machines and also free to download and install from [this website](http://geodacenter.github.io/download.html).
+These instructions show how these analyses can be performed in *R*, although many of you may prefer to complete the assignment using *GeoDa* which is freely downloadable and installable on any computer from [this website](http://geodacenter.github.io/download.html).
 Operation of *GeoDa* is relatively self-explanatory whereas performing these analyses in *R* using the `spdep` package is not, so you are on your own in *GeoDa*, but should find these instructions a useful overview of the methods helpful for either platform.
 If you work in *R* you'll find making the final report easier since you can use *R Markdown*.

 ## Required packages
 We need a bunch of these, so load them all now.